-To register for the exam, please contact Dr. Richard Hermann, Theory Area Coordinator, via email at harhar@unm.edu c.
-About the Exam
+To register for the exam, please contact Dr. David Bashwiner, Theory Area Coordinator, via email at dbashwin@unm.edu c.
+About the Exam and analysis d.
+Sample Exam (see Appendix 1 of this Handbook).

-The following kinds of skills are examined in the Theory Diagnostic Exam:
+The following skills are examined in the Theory Diagnostic Exam:

 - construct and resolve chromatic chords

 - harmonize a chorale phrase

 - realize a figured bass phrase on paper

 - analysis of phrases from the literature

-- write a passage in 16th-century counterpoint

-- write a passage in 18th-century counterpoint

-- answer some questions on post-tonal theory

-- sightsinging, including modulation
+- sight singing, including modulation

 - one-part dictation

 - two-part dictation

-- four-part dictation with modulation and analysis
+- four-part dictation with modulation